input-output-hk/marlowe-doc/docs/developer-tools/runtime/marlowe-runtime.md

 sidebar_position: 1
 ---

 Marlowe Runtime is the application backend for managing Marlowe contracts on the Cardano blockchain.
-It provides easy-to-use, higher-level APIs and complete backend services that enable developers to build and deploy enterprise and Web 3 DApp solutions using Marlowe, but without having to assemble the “plumbing” that manually orchestrates a backend workflow for a Marlowe-based application.
+It provides easy-to-use, higher-level APIs and complete backend services that enable developers to build and deploy enterprise and Web3 DApp solutions using Marlowe, but without having to assemble the “plumbing” that manually orchestrates a backend workflow for a Marlowe-based application.

 ## Marlowe Runtime's role